pallets-eco/flask-admin/examples/tinymongo/README.rst

-PyMongo model backend integration example.
+TinyMongo model backend integration example.

+TinyMongo is the Pymongo for TinyDB and it stores data in JSON files.

 To run this example: